-15 Jan 7 Best Practices for Implementing a Hosted VoIP Phone System
+15 Jan 7 Best Practices for Implementing a Hosted Cloud Phone System

-If your business has decided to switch from a conventional PBX phone system to a hosted VoIP phone system, then you’re definitely on the right track!
+If your business has decided to switch from a conventional PBX phone system to a hosted cloud phone system, then you’re definitely on the right track!
 That’s because:

-- Hosted VoIP is now the #1 phone system choice among U.S. businesses.
+- Hosted cloud is now the #1 phone system choice among U.S. businesses.

-- Hosted VoIP is the fastest-growing industry in the world.
+- Hosted cloud is the fastest-growing industry in the world.

-- The total number of hosted (mobile) VoIP users worldwide has topped 1 billion.
+- The total number of hosted (mobile) cloud users worldwide has topped 1 billion.

 - Conventional phone companies are losing a whopping 700,000 landline customers per month.